 Beneficial ownership does not necessarily imply that the named person has the economic or other benefits of ownership.
-For purposes of this table, shares subject to options, warrants or rights or shares exercisable within 60 days of February 9, 2018 are considered as beneficially owned by the person holding those options, warrants or rights.
+For purposes of this table, shares subject to options, warrants or rights or shares exercisable within 60 days of March 13, 2020 are considered as beneficially owned by the person holding those options, warrants or rights.
 Each stockholder is entitled to one vote for each share held.
-The applicable percentage of ownership for each stockholder is based on 101,535,996 shares of Common Stock outstanding as of February 9, 2018.
+The applicable percentage of ownership for each stockholder is based on 102,432,555 shares of Common Stock outstanding as of March 13, 2020, including 168,404 shares of Common Stock that were held as treasury stock as of March 13, 2020.
 Information for certain holders is based on their latest filings with the SEC or information delivered to us.
 Except as noted below, the address of all stockholders, officers and directors identified in the table and the accompanying footnotes below is in care of our principal executive offices.

-Identity of Person or Group Number of Shares of Common Stock Owned Percentage of Common Stock Number of Shares of Series B Preferred Shares Percentage of Series B Preferred Shares Number of Shares of Series C Preferred Shares Percentage of Series C Preferred Shares Number of Shares of Series D Preferred Shares Percentage of Series D Preferred Shares

-5% Beneficial Owners:

-Vorini Holdings Inc.(1) 19,426,015 19.13%

-Bellapais Maritime Inc. (2) 5,000,000 4.92%

-Kyperounta Maritime Inc. (2) 5,000,000 4.92%

-Lefkoniko Maritime Inc.(2) 5,000,000 4.92%

-Akamas Maritime Inc.(2) 8,555,412 8.52%

-Chalkoessa Maritime Inc. (2) 5,400,000 5.32%

-Nicolaos Hadjioannou (3) 21,795,231 21.47%

-Officers and Directors:

-Polys Hajioannou (4) 48,381,427 47.74% 80,000 21.08% 72,000 3.13% 155,000 4.84%

-Dr. Loukas Barmparis
+Identity of Person or Group Number of Shares of Common Stock Owned Percent- age of Com- mon Stock Number of Shares of Series C Preferred Shares Percent- age of Series C Preferred Shares Number of Shares of Series D Preferred Shares Percent- age of Series D Preferred Shares 5% Beneficial Owners: Vorini Holdings Inc.(1) 19,426,015 19.00 % % % Bellapais Maritime Inc. (2) 5,000,000 4.89 % % % Kyperounta Maritime Inc. (2) 5,000,000 4.89 % % % Lefkoniko Maritime Inc. (2) 5,000,000 4.89 % % % Akamas Maritime Inc.(2) 8,555,412 8.37 % % % Chalkoessa Maritime Inc. (2) 5,400,000 5.28 % % % Nicolaos Hadjioannou (3) 21,426,015 20.95 % % % Officers and Directors: Polys Hajioannou (4) 48,381,427 47.31 % % 100,000 3.13 % Dr. Loukas Barmparis Konstantinos Adamopoulos Ioannis Foteinos Frank Sica (5) Ole Wikborg % % Christos Megalou % % All executive officers and directors as a group (7 persons) 48,868,880 47.79 % 25,000 1.09 % 137,000 4.28 %

-Konstantinos Adamopoulos

-Ioannis Foteinos

-Frank Sica (5)

-Ole Wikborg

-Christos Megalou

-All executive officers

-and directors as a group (7 persons) 48,773,655 48.04% 80,000 21.08% 97,000 4.22% 192,000 6.00%

-Less than 1%
+\ Less than 1%

-- (1) Controlled by Polys Hajioannou and his family. - (2) Controlled by Polys Hajioannou. - (3) By virtue of shares owned indirectly through Vorini Holdings, Inc. and other entities he controls. - (4) By virtue of shares owned indirectly through Vorini Holdings, Inc., Bellapais Maritime Inc., Kyperounta Maritime Inc., Lefkoniko Maritime Inc., Akamas Maritime Inc., Chalkoessa Maritime Inc., and other entities he controls. - (5) Partly held in a trust controlled by Frank Sica for the benefit of his family members. - (6) On February 20, 2018, we completed the redemption of the Series B Preferred Shares and, as a result, no Series B Preferred Shares remain outstanding.
+- (1) Controlled by Polys Hajioannou and his family. - (2) Controlled by Polys Hajioannou. - (3) By virtue of shares owned indirectly through Vorini Holdings, Inc. and other entities he controls. - (4) By virtue of shares owned indirectly through Vorini Holdings, Inc., Bellapais Maritime Inc., Kyperounta Maritime Inc., Lefkoniko Maritime Inc., Akamas Maritime Inc., Chalkoessa Maritime Inc. and other entities he controls. - (5) Partly held in a trust controlled by Frank Sica for the benefit of his family members.

 In June 2008, we completed a registered public offering of our shares of Common Stock in which the selling stockholder was Vorini Holdings Inc., and our Common Stock began trading on the NYSE.
 Our major stockholders have the same voting rights as our other stockholders.
-As of February 9, 2018, we had 15 stockholders of record; three of these stockholders of record were located in the U.S. and held an aggregate 60,342,928 shares of Common Stock, representing approximately 59.43% of our outstanding shares of Common Stock.
-However, one of the U.S. stockholders of record is Cede & Co., a nominee of The Depository Trust Company, which holds 60,140,781 shares of our Common Stock.
+As of March 13, 2020, we had 15 stockholders of record; three of these stockholders of record were located in the U.S. and held an aggregate 57,215,411 shares of Common Stock, representing approximately 55.95% of our outstanding shares of Common Stock.
+However, one of the U.S. stockholders of record is Cede & Co., a nominee of The Depository Trust Company, which holds 56,953,151 shares of our Common Stock.
 Accordingly, we believe that the shares held by Cede & Co. include shares of Common Stock beneficially owned by both holders in the U.S. and non-U.S. beneficial owners.
 We are not aware of any arrangements the operation of which may at a subsequent date result in our change of control.
 We are not aware of any significant changes in the percentage ownership held by any major stockholders since our initial public offering.